chrplr/PCBS/docs/software-installation.rst

 - The programming language *Python* (**version 3.7** !)
 - The experiment generator  *Expyriment* (python module)

-After the installation, you will need to `check`_ that everything works.
+After the installation, you will need to check that everything works (see :ref:`check`

 .. warning::
    -  You will need to download several GB of software from the Internet.